 Her bed was warm and through the crack in the curtains she could see stars stamped across the hard, black sky.
 She turned over and looked at the clock.
 The digital display was green and it glowed midnight.
-The telephone was ringing and she picked up the receiver.
+Her mobile phone was ringing and she picked it up.

-'Lydia, it's Felix,' the voice said, 'the car has come off the road into a ditch and I can't get it out.
+'Lydia, it's Felix,' the voice said.
+'The car has come off the road into a ditch and I can't get it out.
 I'm not too far from home but not walking distance.
-Can you come and pick me up?
-I'm so cold.'
+Can you come and pick me up?'

-'Where are you?' she asked, 'Were you driving too fast?'
+'Where are you?' she asked.
+'Were you driving too fast?'

 'No,' he said, 'I don't know what happened exactly but I think the tyre blew out.
-The car turned over on its side, but I'm fine, just cold and a bit shaken.'
+The car turned over on its side and I had to climb out.
+But don't worry.
+I'm fine - just cold and a bit shaken.'

-'Ok, I'll get dressed and jump in the car now.
+'Okay, I'll get dressed and jump in the car now.
 Whereabouts are you?'